 Magic Paper is for use with a clean brush and clean water.
 I won’t accept a return if you have painted on it or spilled something on it or scratched the surface.
-You can rince water solvable materials off in the sink with cold water.
+You may be able to rinse water soluble materials off Magic Paper in the sink with cold water.
 Do not scrub the surface.
-Hang it over the back of a chair to dry.
-This can take a while when the Magic Paper is heavly saturated
+Hang it over the back of a chair or similar surface to dry.
+This can take a while when Magic Paper is heavily water saturated

 Sometimes i offer Magic Paper with minor flaws.
-In those instances, the item is deeply discounted and the flaws noted.
+In those instances, the item is deeply discounted.
 There are no returns or exchanges for deeply discounted Magic Paper.

 To start a return, kindly send me note and include the receipt, a photo of the item to be returned, and a brief explanation of why you want to return it.
 Send this info to firstname.lastname@example.org.
 If you don’t have a receipt, I will only offer an exchange.